Electro707/ee-parts-database/docs/database_spec.rst

 PCBs
 ---------------------------------
+Each PCB is a document in the `pcbs` collection.
 Each PCB will have parts associated with it.
 This should allow the user application to determine if it's possible to build up a board given the current component's stock.

-PCB Table
+PCB Document
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ============= ========================= =========== =======================================================
 Name          Type                      Required?
 Description
 ============= ========================= =========== =======================================================
-stock         int                       YES         The number of parts in stock board_name    str                       YES         The board's name.
-Can also be thought of as the project's name rev           str                       YES         The pcb's revision sub_rev       str                                   The pcb's sub-revision comments      str                                   Comments about the part parts         list                      YES         A list containing all of the parts used for this project
+stock         int                       YES         The number of parts in stock id            str                       YES         Some ID to refer to the PCBA to.
+Should be a part number name          str                       YES         The board's name rev           str                       YES         The pcb's revision storage       str                                   The location where the bare boards are stored comments      str                                   Comments about the part parts         list                      YES         A list containing all of the parts used for this project
 ============= ========================= =========== =======================================================